brave/qa-resources/wikitemplate.md

 ## Installer

-- [ ] Check that installer is close to the size of last release.
+- [ ] Check that installer is close to the size of last release
 - [ ] Check signature: If OS Run `spctl --assess --verbose /Applications/Brave.app/` and make sure it returns `accepted`.
 If Windows right click on the installer exe and go to Properties, go to the Digital Signatures tab and double click on the signature.
-Make sure it says "The digital signature is OK" in the popup window.
+Make sure it says "The digital signature is OK" in the popup window
-- [ ] Check Brave, muon, and libchromiumcontent version in `about:brave` and make sure it is EXACTLY as expected.
+- [ ] Check Brave, muon, and libchromiumcontent version in `about:brave` and make sure it is EXACTLY as expected

 ## Data

-- [ ] Make sure that data from the last version appears in the new version OK.
+- [ ] Make sure that data from the last version appears in the new version OK
 - [ ] With data from the last version, test that
   - [ ] cookies are preserved
   - [ ] pinned tabs can be opened